-Why is Japanese knotweed a problem?
+Why is it a problem?

-What does Japanese knotweed look like?
+What does Japanese Knotweed look like?

 In spring, red shoots appear with rolled up reddish purple leaves.
 The plant grows rapidly, up to 10cm a day, and the leaves unfurl, becoming lime green and later darkening to mid green colour.
 The stems elongate and look similar to bamboo, as they are hollow with prominent nodes.
-However Knotweed stems tend to zigzag and possess reddish-purple speckles.
+However knotweed stems tend to zigzag and possess reddish-purple speckles.
 Each leaf is carried on a short stem at a different level from the next leaf below or above.
 In summer the mature plant reaches up to 3m in height.
 Clusters of creamy white flowers are produced in late summer/early autumn.

-In winter the plant dies back leaving woody stems that turn dark brown.
+In winter, the plant dies back leaving woody stems that turn dark brown.
 These can persist for 3 years and prevent the growth of native plants by covering the ground with dense litter.

 Note: Unlike giant hogweed (heracleum mantegazzianum), Japanese knotweed is not known to be harmful to humans.